-(iii) Fit for 55 package and Recovery and Resilience Funding
+(iii) Green Deal, Fit for 55 package and Recovery and Resilience Funding

-The European Union's vision to increase its climate ambitions in line with the Paris Agreement was presented by the European Commission in its Green Deal1 in December 2019.
-The Green Deal is presented as laying "down the blueprint for the transformational change"2 needed by the EU to meet its climate ambitions and become "the first climate neutral continent by 2050"3.
+The European Union's vision to increase its climate ambitions in line with the Paris Agreement was presented by the European Commission in its Green Deal in December 2019.
+The Green Deal was presented as the new growth strategy for the EU and is regarded as laying "down the blueprint for the transformational change" needed by the EU to meet its climate ambitions and become "the first climate neutral continent by 2050".

-In order to give teeth to the Green Deal, an EU Climate Law (the "Climate Law")4, was adopted in June 2021.
+In order to give teeth to the Green Deal, an EU Climate Law (the "Climate Law"), was adopted in June 2021.
 It imposes binding obligations both to the EU and the Member States and provides an overall framework for the EU's contribution to the Paris Agreement.
-Amongst others, the Climate Law sets out (i) a binding objective of climate neutrality in the Union by 2050, (ii) a binding intermediary target of a reduction of net greenhouse gas emissions by at least 55% compared to 1990 by 2030 and (iii) establishes that a second intermediary target will have to be set for 2040.
+Amongst others, the Climate Law sets out (i) a binding objective of climate neutrality in the EU by 2050, (ii) a binding intermediary target of a reduction of net greenhouse gas emissions by at least 55% compared to 1990 by 2030 and (iii) establishes that a second intermediary target will have to be set for 2040.

-Taking stock of the Green Deal, and the legally binding targets put forward in the Climate Law, in July 2021, the Commission published the so-called "Fit for 55" package to reduce greenhouse gas emissions by at least 55% by 2030.
-The package, which is currently being negotiated by the EU legislators, is a set of interlinked
+Taking stock of the Green Deal, and the legally binding targets put forward in the Climate Law, in July 2021, the Commission published its so-called "Fit for 55" package to reduce greenhouse gas emissions by at least 55% by 2030 (i.e. the intermediary target set in the Climate Law and confirmed by the European Council in December 2020).
+The package consists of a set of interlinked proposals, to support a "fair, competitive and green transition".
+This extensive package, which was complemented by a second series of legislative proposals in December 2021, entails the revision (in the form of amendments and recasts) of a wide array of existing energy and climate related legislations, as well as proposals for new pieces of legislation with relevance to the power markets and the Issuer.